-Burlington Westie classes are taught on Tuesday evenings from 7pm to 9pm at the North End Studios.
-Classes begin on the first Tuesday of the month and continue for four weeks.
-There are typically three classes each week.
-Admission covers any combination of classes, and the after class social dancing.
-Beginners are welcome to come early to watch and/or try intermediate classes.
+Burlington Westie offers three different classes every Tuesday evening between 7pm to 9pm at the North End Studios.
+Each Class Series usually begins on the first Tuesday of the month and continue for four weeks.
+There are typically three one-hour lessons during two time slots each night – Foundational, General, and Advanced.
+Admission covers both time slots and the after class social dancing.
+The Foundational Lesson for new students doesn’t start until 8pm, but new students are welcome to come early to watch the General Level classes.

 Classes are also listed on our google calendar.